coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 If you're not familiar with systemd units, check out our [Getting Started with systemd]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd) guide.

 This guide assumes you're running `fleetctl` locally from a CoreOS machine that's part of a CoreOS cluster.
 You can also [control your cluster remotely]({{site.url}}/docs/launching-containers/launching/fleet-using-the-client/#get-up-and-running).
+All of the units referenced in this blog post are contained in the [unit-examples](https://github.com/coreos/unit-examples/tree/master/simple-fleet) repository.
+You can clone this onto your CoreOS box to make unit submission easier.

 ## Run a Container in the Cluster